Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Discussion

+\paragraph{Can we use property descriptors to encode background knowledge?} We showed how to use property descriptors to extract knowledge from models.
+However, the converse direction of incorporating knowledge into models is also central for scientific progress \citep{dwivedi2021knowledge,nearing2021role,razavi2021deep}.
+There are already approaches that allow to enforce monotonicity constraints \citep{chipman2022mbart} or sparsity in the training process \citep{martius2016extrapolation}.
+But also property descriptors can be used to constrain the set of allowable models.\footnote{Fixing sufficiently many property descriptions even allows to completely determine the model in the case of the FANOVA decomposition \citep{apley2020visualizing,hooker2004discovering}.} For example, we could promote specific property descriptions during training by modifying the loss function to penalize models that deviate from them.
+Such strategies are indeed common in the fairness literature, where loss functions are designed to optimize for certain fairness metrics, which can be seen as property descriptors (see \citep{pessach2022review} for an overview).

-\textit{What about non-tabular data? } For some data types, such as images, audio, or video data, it is extremely difficult to formulate scientific questions only in terms of low-level features such as pixels or audio frequencies.
-To follow our approach, we need a translation of high-level concepts (e.g. objects in images or words in audio) that scientists can use to formulate their questions into low-level features (e.g. pixels or audio frequencies) that the model works with.
-Such translations are notoriously difficult to find; deep learning may help here \citep{jia2013visual,zaeem2021cause,zhou2018interpretable,koh2020concept}.
+\paragraph{What about non-tabular data? } For some data types, such as images, audio, or video data, it is extremely difficult to formalize the estimand only in terms of low-level features such as pixels or audio frequencies.
+To follow our approach, we need a translation of high-level concepts (e.g. objects in images or words in audio) that scientists can use to formulate their questions in terms of the low-level features (e.g. pixels or audio frequencies) that the model works with.
+Such translations are notoriously difficult to find, proposals either rely on labeled data to learn such representations \citep{jia2013visual,zaeem2021cause,koh2020concept} or discuss constraints to learn them via unsupervised learning \citep{bengio2013representation,scholkopf2021toward}.
+We think that such a translation between low-level features and high-level concepts is one of the most pressing problems of IML research.

-\textit{How to assess if data is realistic? } In IML, we often need to augment our data.
-However, using unrealistic data is highly problematic for scientific inference, as mentioned earlier.
-Reasonable permutations of features such as Laura's grade jitter strategy (see \Cref{subsec:MeaningfulPropDescriptors}), can supply realistic data.
-However, this requires expert knowledge about what permutations make sense.
-Conditional density estimation techniques or generative models (e.g. generative adversarial networks, normalizing flows, variational autoencoders, etc.) may provide additional paths to obtain realistic data.
-However, modeling the conditional density can be computationally intensive and more difficult than the original prediction problem, or may even be epistemically problematic since it only approximates sampling real data.

-\textit{To what extent does a property determine the true model? } Sometimes, we know that the model answer to a scientific question is correct.
-How strongly does this confirm the correctness of the model?
-Property descriptions narrow down the potential models and sufficiently many property descriptions can even completely determine the model, e.g. for the FANOVA decomposition \citep{apley2020visualizing,hooker2004discovering}.
-Model property descriptions may eventually be used to incorporate background knowledge in training.
-Both directions, extracting knowledge from ML models, and using background knowledge to build more adequate ML models, are elementary for scientific progress \citep{dwivedi2021knowledge,nearing2021role,razavi2021deep}.